User Guide

 Using

-in a macro will close McGymmy, and subsequent commands will be ignored.
-E.g. ifmacro ex; add -n one; exit; add -n two
+exitin a macro will close McGymmy, and subsequent commands will be ignored.
+E.g. ifmacro ex; add -n one; exit; add -n twois executed, McGymmy will add a food item namedoneand then exit, but will not create a food item namedtwo. -

 Read the examples below for more information.